 WHEN WILL THE NOMINATIONS BE ANNOUNCED?

-You can place bets on various awards for the 2023 Oscars with Paddy Power, head over the website and check out the ‘Special Bets’ page for all the latest odds.
+You can place bets on various awards for the 2024 Oscars with Betfred, head over to the website, and check out the ‘Special Bets’ page for all the latest odds.

 *Oscar odds correct at the time of publishing